Overall Score 7.0 Represents average audio ecosystem compatibility score.

 less than that of JBL Wave Buds by 14 hours

-It takes 2 hours to fully charge the JBL Wave Buds's battery.
-It is highly adivsable to fully charge the battery before using the earbuds for the first time.
+It requires 2 hours to fully charge the JBL Wave Buds's battery.
+It is highly adivsable to charge fully the battery before using the earbuds when they have been unused for long periods.

 Sony WF C500 takes 2.5 hours to fully charge the battery,